 If the conditions in the store are different to those in the print room, it is of utmost importance that the sheets or rolls are left in the original packaging until they adjust to the print room temperature.
 Failure to do so may result in deformation of the edges, which in turn creates difficulties in sheet feeding.
 The following table indicates the minimum time in hours required to condition material to print room temperature:

-Number of sheets Temperature difference in store/print room
+Number of sheets in the stack Temperature difference in store/print room

-the stack 5 °C 10 °C 15 °C
+5° C 10° C 15° C

-250 3 6 10
+250 3 hours 6 hours 10 hours

-1500 4 9 15
+1500 4 hours 9 hours 15 hours

-If stacks of sheets need to be left overnight between colour runs or prior to die cutting, we recommend that the sheets are once again wrapped in a moisture protective film.
+If stacks of sheets need to be left overnight between colour runs or prior to die cutting, it is recommended that the sheets are wrapped in a moisture protective film.
 This will prevent moisture exchange during the night.
-In case of a significant drop in overnight temperature, the sheets may need some extra conditioning time in the morning before removing the wrapping.
+In the case of a significant drop in overnight temperature, the sheets may need extra conditioning time in the morning before removing the wrapping.